Herpetic gingivostomatitis in young children

 - Faden H. Management of primary herpetic gingivostomatitis in young children.
 Pediatr Emerg Care 2006; 22:268.

 - American Academy of Pediatrics.
 Herpes simplex.
-In: Red Book: 2012 Report of the Committee on Infectious Diseases, 29th ed, Pickering LK (Ed), American Academy of Pediatrics, Elk Grove Village, IL 2012. p.398.
+In: Red Book: 2015 Report of the Committee on Infectious Diseases, 30th, Kimberlin DW, Brady MT, Jackson MA, Long SS.
+(Eds), American Academy of Pediatrics, Elk Grove Village, IL 2015. p.432.

 - Richardson M, Elliman D, Maguire H, et al. Evidence base of incubation periods, periods of infectiousness and exclusion policies for the control of communicable diseases in schools and preschools.
 Pediatr Infect Dis J 2001; 20:380.

 - Daniels CA, LeGoff SG.
 Shedding of infectious virus/antibody complexes from vesicular lesions of patients with recurrent herpes labialis.
 Lancet 1975; 2:524.

 - Manzella JP, McConville JH, Valenti W, et al. An outbreak of herpes simplex virus type I gingivostomatitis in a dental hygiene practice.
 JAMA 1984; 252:2019.

 - Amir J. Clinical aspects and antiviral therapy in primary herpetic gingivostomatitis.
 Paediatr Drugs 2001; 3:593.

 - Cesario TC, Poland JD, Wulff H, et al. Six years experience with herpes simplex virus in a children's home.
 Am J Epidemiol 1969; 90:416.